Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Saturated descent and crystalline comparison

-\begin{thm} When restricted to $\SmlSm_k$, the equivalence \eqref{eq:crystalline-comp} induces a $\Z_p$-linear equivalence of oriented ring spectra, which becomes $W(k)$-linear after twisting with Frobenius: \end{thm} \begin{proof} As recalled for example in \cite[Example 2.6.4]{BhattLurie}, since the base has characteristic $p$ the Breuil--Kisin twist is canonically trivialized, so for the graded commutative monoid in $\logDAeff(k,W(k))$ given by the collection $\{R\Gamma_{\cPrism}(-)\{i\}\}_{i\in \Z}$ is equivalent to the (constant) graded commutative monoid $\{R\Gamma_{\cPrism}(-)\}$.
+As recalled for example in \cite[Example 2.6.4]{BhattLurie}, since the base has characteristic $p$ the Breuil--Kisin twist is canonically trivialized, so for the graded commutative monoid in $\logDAeff(k,W(k))$ given by the collection $\{R\Gamma_{\cPrism}(-)\{i\}\}_{i\in \Z}$ is equivalent to the (constant) graded commutative monoid $\{R\Gamma_{\cPrism}(-)\}$.
 This implies that the equivalence \eqref{eq:global-crys-comp-trivial-base} induces an equivalence of constant graded commutative monoids, so by Proposition \ref{prop:build-spectra-maps} it is enough to show that for all $X\in \SmlSm_k$ the following diagram commutes in $\logDAeff(k,\Z_p)$:

 In fact, $c_{\cPrism}$ is induced by the prismatic Chern class $c_{1}^{\cPrism}(\cO(1))$ and $c_{\rm crys}$ is induced by the crystalline Chern class $c_{1}^{\rm crys}(\cO(1))$: then the result follows from \cite[Proposition 7.5.5]{BhattLurie}.